A community arts photography project working with marginalized adolescents in Subúrbio Ferroviario, Bahia Read more

 Have a question?
 If the info above doesn't help, you can ask the project creator directly.

 You will receive a postcard featuring a photo from the exhibition, and a short note from one of the students.
-Send it to a friend, tack it on a wall, rock it on the refrigerator-- all perfect ways to daydream about your future trip to Bahia!Estimated delivery:Add $3 USD to ship outside the US
+Send it to a friend, tack it on a wall, rock it on the refrigerator-- all perfect ways to daydream about your future trip to Bahia!Estimated delivery:Ships anywhere in the world

 25 backers Limited (75 left of 100)

 You will receive a limited edition signed print of one of the photos taken by a student, along with a short story!
-We'll bring a little piece of the exhibition to you (if you can't make it, of course).Estimated delivery:Add $5 USD to ship outside the US
+We'll bring a little piece of the exhibition to you (if you can't make it, of course).Estimated delivery:Ships anywhere in the world

 6 backers Limited (24 left of 30)

-A short documentary film, directed by Juan Sebastian Barreneche, featuring behind the scenes footage from the workshops, stories shared by the students themselves, and a narrated experience of the final walking tour!Estimated delivery:Add $25 USD to ship outside the US
+A short documentary film, directed by Juan Sebastian Barreneche, featuring behind the scenes footage from the workshops, stories shared by the students themselves, and a narrated experience of the final walking tour!Estimated delivery:Ships anywhere in the world

 13 backers Limited (7 left of 20)

 You will receive a copy of the photo book put together after the exhibition.
 The book will be composed of all of the images and stories that were shared during the walking tour!
 Along with this, you'll get a copy of the documentary film directed by Juan Sebastian Barreneche!
-This is the next best thing to actually being at the exhibition.Estimated delivery:Add $30 USD to ship outside the US
+This is the next best thing to actually being at the exhibition.Estimated delivery:Ships anywhere in the world

 - (30 days)